CODE-SUBMIT/video2/README.md

 for comparison of multiple-functions a room for multiple-functions, for example, a bedroom for working

+for comparison of multiple-room layout1 a single model for multiple-room layout service1(For Comparison) (Bedroom + Cloakroom)

-for comparison of multiple-room layout a single model for multiple-room layout service1(For Comparison) (Bedroom + Cloakroom)
+for comparison of multiple-room layout2 a single model for multiple-room layout service1(For Comparison) (Bedroom + Step in Cloakroom)